Foster Coastal Resilience through Enhanced Actions on Mangrove Protection, Restoration and Nature-based Approach to Development

 Expected Outputs:

-1. Create a mangrove land tenure inventory database and tenure map inclusive of ownership type and property boundaries.
+1. Mangrove land tenure inventory database and tenure mapped inclusive of ownership type and property boundaries.

-2. Develop a land tenure case study and a summary of the land tenure analysis for stakeholder engagement.
+2. Land tenure case study and a summary of the land tenure analysis for stakeholder engagement developed.

-3. Compile focus groups/meetings/workshops summaries with government and private sector groups indicating agreed upon actions for mangrove management, protection and restoration.
+3. Compiled focus groups/meetings/workshops summaries with government and private sector groups indicating agreed upon actions for mangrove management, protection and restoration.

-5. Develop a proposed framework and tools to guide mangrove reservation designation.
+4. Proposed framework and tools to guide mangrove reservation designation developed.